TL;DR

 This kind of detail is what helps risk teams assess not just what a vendorâs posture is – but why it exists.

-But thereâs a catch here too: these documents are usually provided by the vendor themselves.
+But thereâs a catch here, too: these documents are usually provided by the vendor themselves.
 Theyâre often out of date.
 And the accuracy of the data depends on the honesty and depth of the person filling it out.

-Questionnaires especially are a weak link.
+Questionnaires, especially, are a weak link.
 In some cases, answers are filled out by someone without deep security knowledge – or with a vested interest in keeping things positive.
 An ISACA report even noted that many questionnaires fail basic validation checks.

 So while private signals are rich in theory, they still require manual verification or supplemental proof.
 And most of them represent a moment in time – not a living picture of how the vendorâs controls behave today.